syncfusion-content/wpf-docs/wpf/DataGrid/Data-Manipulation.md

 ### Changing the AddNewRow text in Master-Details View

-You can change the AddNewRow text in `DetailsViewDataGrid` by using the SfDataGrid.AddNewRowText property in [ViewDefinition.DataGrid](http://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfGrid.WPF~Syncfusion.UI.Xaml.Grid.GridViewDefinition~DataGrid.html).
+You can change the AddNewRow text in `DetailsViewDataGrid` by using the [SfDataGrid.AddNewRowText](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Grid.SfDataGrid.html#Syncfusion_UI_Xaml_Grid_SfDataGrid_AddNewRowText) property in `ViewDefinition.DataGrid`.

 {% tabs %}
 {% highlight xaml %}